-- Risk of wound infection is negligible as the incisions made to perform the surgery are very small.
+- The risk of wound infection is negligible as the incisions made to perform the surgery are very small.

 - Post-surgery complications are negligible

-- Recovery is quick if you follow the diet instructions and exercises
+- Recovery is quick if you follow the dietary instructions and post-surgery tips.

-- Patient can go home within 48 hours after the surgery
+- The patient can go home within 48 hours after the surgery.

 Dietary changes after the gallbladder removal surgery